maciekplp1/learning_log/README.md

 # learning_log
-learning project, Django, more of this is going to appear somewhere here project made with use of Python Crash Course book
+learning project, Django, more of ones like this are going to appear somewhere here project made with use of Python Crash Course book